Marietta Car Accident Attorneys

 - The injuries or monetary losses were directly caused by the accident

-If you have been injured in a car accident, you should call an experienced personal injury attorney as soon as you are able.
+If you have been injured in a car accident, you should call an experienced personal injury attorney as soon as possible.
 At Randall F. Rogers, PC, our legal team will take the time to understand the circumstances of your accident, work diligently to establish the other driver’s negligence, and help you to obtain meaningful compensation.

 Common Automobile Accident Injuries